craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ![[tabaxi.png]]

 People with a heavy Tabaxi heritage find themselves in possession of a very feline biology.
-The origins of Tabaxi people on Alaturmen are tied directly to [[beas.
+The origins of Tabaxi people on Alaturmen are tied directly to [[Beasts Righteous]] and [[Darwine's Expulsion]].

 - You may live up to 90 years.
 - You may weigh anywhere from 80 to 140 pounds.